aturon/aturon.github.io/sponsor.md

 Use the Patreon links to sponsor individuals, contact them directly for contract work, or write me at aturon@mozilla.com to find another arrangement.

+If you're interested in being vetted for this list, please reach out.

 ---

 # Leonardo Yvens (@leodasvacas)